 3.1 Video and photographs

-By entering the Oktoberfest event, you agree to be filmed and photographed.
+By entering the campaign, you agree to be filmed and photographed.
 This material may be used from time to time in commercials or entertainment form, within the sole discretion of the organisers.
 This material will be the sole property of the promoter and the participant will not be entitled to any payment or royalties thereof.

 3.2 Collecting personal information